turingschool-examples/flash_cards/readme.txt

 Hi and welcome!

-In order to create a custom deck of cards you need to follow few rules.
+In order to create a custom deck of cards you need to follow a few rules.
 First, the file should be saved in the root directory, or the same folder that cards.txt is saved in.
 Below is an example of how it should look.
 You need to type in order: Question,Answer,Category